Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 A CD account is a great way to save money and earn extra interest.
 Here’s how to open one:

 - First, find a bank or credit union that offers CDs.
 Then, shop around and compare rates to find the best deal.

 - Once you’ve found the right bank or credit union, the next step is to open an account.
 This can usually be done online, over the phone, or in person.

 - You’ll need to make an initial deposit when you open the account.
 The amount required will vary depending on the financial institution, but it’s typically between $500 and $1,000.

-- Once your account is open, you’ll need to decide how long you want to keep your money locked up.
+- Once your account is open, you must decide how long you want to keep your money locked up.
 CD terms typically range from three months to five years.
 Of course, the longer the term, the higher the interest rate.

 - Finally, read the account details to understand the penalties for withdrawing your money early.
 For example, you’ll forfeit some of the interest with most CDs if you cash out before the term expires.

 Following these steps, you can open a CD account and save for your future today.

 How To Cash Out A CD

 How long does it take to cash out a CD?
 First, wait for your bank, credit union, or other financial institution to send you a letter about the CD’s maturity.
 This generally occurs two to three weeks before the CD’s maturity date.
-The letter will inform you of the date when your CD will mature and how much the accrued interest will be.
+The letter will inform you of when your CD will mature and how much the accrued interest will be.